Bayesian Calibration of the Intelligent Driver Model: Conclusion and Future Scope

-There are several aspects that can be further explored in future works.
-First, our method is not limited to calibrating IDM; one can easily extend it to other microscopic car-following models (even other regression problems, see e.g., \cite{cheng2022bayesian}) using a similar Bayesian scheme introduced in this work.
-Besides, the MoP is not restricted to using speed, as mentioned by \cite{punzo2021calibration}.
-Although the likelihood here is developed based on speed, the spacing or acceleration could also be a good MoP.
-One can easily make minor adjustments based on our method to calibrate car-following models using spacing or acceleration.
+This paper takes IDM as an example and develops a novel calibration method (i.e., the MA-IDM with three hierarchies) by leveraging Bayesian methods and Gaussian processes, which jointly identifies the IDM parameters and models the autocorrelated errors, thus obtaining optimal parameter estimation.
+We conducted extensive experiments to compare the pooled, hierarchical, and unpooled models for both B-IDM and MA-IDM.
+Experiment results demonstrate the effectiveness of the MA-IDM and reveal that taking the past 5-second driving actions into account can be helpful in modeling and simulating the human driver's car-following behaviors.
+Lastly, with the well-calibrated MA-IDM, a novel stochastic simulator is proposed to perform stochastic simulation efficiently.

-Additionally, human drivers have personalized styles, which are not life-long determined but time-varying \cite{yarlagadda2022heterogeneity}; thus, we ask: ``how to model the dynamic time-varying IDM parameters for every single driver?''
-Following this concern, we further emphasize that in reality the residual variance and lengthscale should be scenario specific.
+Several aspects can be explored further in future work.
+First, our method is not limited to calibrating IDM; one can easily extend it to other microscopic car-following models (even other regression problems, see, e.g., \cite{cheng2022bayesian}) using a similar Bayesian scheme introduced in this work.
+In addition, the GP component is not restricted to only using the SE kernel.
+One can easily make minor adjustments to use other kernels, e.g., Mat\'{e}rn kernel.
+Note that the Ornstein-Uhlenbeck (OU) process, another well-known stochastic process with memory characteristics, could also be integrated into our analytical framework.
+The OU process shares significant similarities with order-1 autoregressive (AR) processes with a positive coefficient and Gaussian processes (GPs) employing a Mat\'{e}rn 1/2 kernel.
+Additionally, human drivers have personalized styles, which are not life-long determined but time-varying; thus, it is also interesting to explore: ``how to model the dynamic time-varying IDM parameters for every single driver? \cite{zhang2022generative}'' Following this concern, we further emphasize that, in reality, the error variance and lengthscale should be scenario-specific.
 For instance, one could freely take actions with a significant variance in free flow, but most drivers take almost the same actions (e.g., hard brake) in some risky scenarios.
 Thus, the GP hyperparameters (e.g., noise variance and temporal lengthscale) should be input-dependent, and the GP itself will become nonstationary.
-An interesting research question is to quantify how the GP hyperparameters vary with the input/scenario using non-stationary GP regression \cite{heinonen2016non}.
+Furthermore, more realistic scenarios involving multiple factors can be studied by extending our model into a more complex architecture.
+For instance, human driving behaviors result from frequent transitions among various driving styles \cite{zhang2021spatiotemporal}.
+Thus, it is no longer reasonable to model driving behaviors using a single distribution; instead, a mixture model is suitable \cite{wang2018learning}.
+Furthermore, as mentioned in \cite{Michail2022}, the power dynamics of vehicles is not uniform throughout the speed range; also, different vehicles (e.g., cars and trucks in this work) have differences in power capabilities.
+These factors lead to heterogeneity in vehicle dynamics \cite{ciuffo2018capability, Michail2022}.